andres-garcia-alves/electronics-power-consumption-meter/README.md

 - Pressing the push-button changes the measure tu display: voltage (V), consumption (mA), or total power (W).

 Features:
-- Input: 5-12V
+- Input: 7-12V
 - Measurements: 0-26V @3.2A (max), accuracy: ~1mA

 Notes:
-- Measure only one divece at a time, all power connectors intenally uses a common bus.
+- Measure only one device at a time, all power connectors intenally uses a common bus.

 &nbsp;